Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 Falafel in a pita bread with hummus

-1. Soak the Chickpeas
+1. Soak the chickpeas

-chickpeas in a sift
+soaked and drained chickpeas in a white sift

-2. Blend all ingredients
+2. Blend the ingredients

-Falafel ingredients in a food processor
+fresh herbs and spices in a food processor

-It should take you about 1 to 2 minutes max.
+It should take you about 2 minutes.

-falafel mix in a food processor
+blended chickpeas and herbs in a food processor

 3. Shape the falafel